folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 # The Main Idea

-The PPDP paper builds a system that features three basic concepts: a process calculus, session types and reversibility.
+The PPDP paper builds a system that features three basic concepts: a process calculus, multiparty session types and reversibility.
 These three ideas are combined to create more robust concurrent programs.

 The process calculus is a very low-level programming language that allows concurrent communication.
-Session types verify the communication to statically eliminate or dynamically detect deadlocks.
+Their flavor of multiparty session types dynamically check the communication a process performs agains a protocol.
 Reversibility - backwards evaluation of our process calculus - gives the ability to recover from errors or to safely fail.

-In this section we show how these three concepts are formally defined in PPDP and how they are defined in the Haskell implementation, and how they are combined.
+In this section we show how these three concepts are formally defined in PPDP and how they are implemented in our Haskell implementation.

-## process calculi {#process-calculi}
+## Process Calculi {#process-calculi}

-We must first of all define what concurrent computation is.
-We use a model called the pi-calculus as our starting point.
+As said, a process calculus is like a minimal programming language that can model concurrent communication.
+We will start by considering a well-understood existing calculus - the pi calculus.
+Next we will look at how PPDP extends it and finally give an implementation as a Haskell data type.

-The pi-calculus is to concurrent computation much like what the lambda calculus is for sequental computing:
+The pi-calculus is to concurrent computation much like what the lambda calculus is for sequental computing :
 A simple model that is convenient for reasoning and constructing proofs.
 The pi-calculus is defined as

 \begin{align*}